ace-ecosystem/ACE/docs/installation.rst

 Next, you will need to load the default environment variables ACE depends on.
 This load needs to be sourced from bash with the following command::

   $ source load_environment

+This should already be added to the ace account bashrc, so the next login should automatically load it.

 Create Users
 ++++++++++++